jjjuk/emoji-win/README.md

 # emoji-win

 > **⚠️ EXPERIMENTAL PROJECT NOTICE**
 > This project is **99% vibe-coded** (created by AI agent) and is highly **experimental**.
-While the current solution works great on the latest Windows 11, it requires further investigation and testing.
+While the current solution works great on the latest Windows 11 and using browser apps, some native apps still don't use converted emojies.
+Project requires further investigation and testing.
 Use at your own risk and always backup your system fonts before proceeding.

 ## 🍎 Why emoji-win?